NotCleo/GDS-to-RTL/README.md

 > netlist rather than failing. **2.0 is a hard floor**, and `requirements.txt`
 > pins it.

-This is stage **W2** and **P2**, and it writes `02_extracted_netlist.v`.
+- This is stage **W2** and **P2**, and it writes `02_extracted_netlist.v`.

 ----

 ### 5. Three bugs, each of which produced a clean netlist of the wrong circuit

+- None of three bugs (listed in below table) caused any crash.
-None of these crashed.
-All three gave me a netlist that parsed, had no dangling pins, had exactly one driver per net, and described a circuit that is not the one on the die.
-Every one of them was caught by the warm-up comparison and by nothing else, which is the entire argument for building against the warm-up first.
+- All three gave me a netlist that parsed, had no dangling pins, had exactly one driver per net, and described a circuit that is not the one on the die.
+- Every one of them was caught by the warm-up comparison and by nothing else, which is the entire argument for building against the warm-up first.

 | bug | what I did wrong | why it broke silently | the fix |
 |---|---|---|---|